ivangabriele/rorre/README.md

 You obviously need to **ignore the first Error Stack line** since `new RorreError()` is called within Rorre library.

-> **Typescript**<br>
+### Typescript

-> In Typescript you will benefit from the autocompletion thanks to the types inference patterns included in the typings declaration.
-It's advisable not to try typing your Error Dictionary yourself in order to avoid interfering with the inference process.
+In Typescript, you will benefit from the autocompletion thanks to the types inference patterns included in the typings declaration.
+It's advisable not to try custom-typing your Error Dictionary to avoid interfering with the inference process.

 ## Compatibility